 Double tax treaties (DTTs)

 There is no general 'force majeure' tolerance for cross-border employment.

 Belgium has, however, concluded specific agreements with France, the Netherlands, Germany, and Luxembourg, which implement a mutual 'force majeure tolerance' for cross-border workers in relation to COVID-19 (travel) restrictions.
-These agreements have been extended until 31 March 2021.
+These agreements have been extended until 30 June 2022.